Find a Qualified Attorney Near You

 Education Checks

 This benefit extends to U visa holders, as well.
 It provides work authorization in the same way that a green card does.
-It provides many benefits of being a lawful permanent resident but is still temporary and provides pathways to lawful permanent residency.
-U visas are also available to family members of victims.
+It provides many of the benefits of lawful permanent residency but remains temporary and offers pathways to lawful permanent residency.

-To learn more about this type of visa, visit FindLaw's page on the subject.
+U visas are also available to family members of victims of domestic violence.
 Victims need defense, and this visa can help toward that end.
 It can also help asylum seekers who have faced persecution in their country of origin.
 This visa type is available to non-citizens who have been victimized by domestic violence and many other crimes.

 Voting ID Rules

-Precinct officials may ask for a photo ID but are not required to.
+Precinct officials may ask for a photo ID, but are not required to.
 Voters without ID may verify their identity by reciting their birthdate and address.

 Housing Ordinances and Immigration